jthodge/til/content/patterns/avoid-boolean-flag-arguments.md

 3. **Reduce cognitive load** - Explicit names eliminate guesswork
 4. **Consider the caller** - API design should prioritize the user experience

-Boolean flags often seem convenient initially but create maintenance debt as systems evolve.
+Boolean flags often seem convenient at first, but they accrute maintenance debt as systems evolve.
 Investing in explicit, extensible interfaces pays dividends in code clarity and maintainability.